Advertiser Disclosure

 American Airlines 777 Flagship business class.
 Image Credit: Chris Hassan

-Elite status is the #1 factor determining which travelers will be upgraded on American Airlines flights.
+Elite status is the primary factor determining which travelers are upgraded on American Airlines flights.
 Top elite members, for example, can earn systemwide upgrade (SWU) certificates that, when used, outrank most other upgrade requests.

 SCROLL FOR MORE